tomabr/conventionInJs/README.md

 * **OLOO (object linked to other objects)**

 ___
 OOP is based on invoking function as constructor (with new operand).
 It is classic and prototype style of object oriented programming.
+With the new ES2015 we also uses new syntax based on class, but it is only a trick.
+The complilator uses still prototypes.
 OLOO is modern style, based on delegation (the link between objects)

 ___

 We can also write code in a chainable way, which give possibility to create a chainable of invoking function on the object.